 |Born||Jun 10, 1959|

-Widely regarded as one of the most successful managers in the world, he has won the UEFA Champions League three times from the touchline, doing so with AC Milan in 2003 and 2007 and then again with Real Madrid in 2014.
+Ancelotti has won the UEFA Champions League four times as a manager, doing so with AC Milan in 2003 and 2007 and then again with Real Madrid in 2014 and 2022.

 Carlo Ancelotti and AC Milan

 Ancelotti was a successful midfielder during his playing career.
 After a spell at Parma from 1976 to 1979, he was snapped up by AS Roma and won Serie A in 1982/83.

 Ancelotti moved on to AC Milan, where he was even more successful and won the league in 1987/88 and 1991/92.
 He was also part of the team which won back-to-back European Cups in 1988/89 and 1989/90.
 Ancelotti earned 26 caps for the Italy national team, scoring once.

 After winding down his playing career at Milan, Ancelotti had spells managing Reggiana and Parma before taking the reins at Juventus in 1999.

 Juve were fierce rivals of AC Milan, which Ancelotti viewed as his football family.
 According to his autobiography: "Quiet Leadership: Winning Hearts, Minds and Matches", Ancelotti found the environment at Juve far more business-like than at his beloved Rossoneri.